-Superliner trains: Layout, routes and other things to know
+Superliner trains: Layout, routes and things to know

 In addition to the Superliner, Amtrak also uses Viewliner, Surfliner, Acela and Amfleet rail cars.
 Surfliners are based on the Superliners and also have two levels, but are designed for more frequent stops and are only used in California.